 One leader of the new sanctuary movement has already brought a RFRA claim challenging the harassment she has suffered from the U.S. government on account of her ministry to migrants.
-Kaji Douša, a Christian pastor and co-chair of the New Sanctuary Coalition in New York City, filed a case in federal district court in July 2019 arguing that she was being subject to government harassment and surveillance because of her religiously-motivated activities on behalf of migrants, in violation of the First Amendment and RFRA.
-As she explains in her legal papers, Pastor Douša has been "called to pray with and protect refugees, asylum seekers, and other migrants."
-As a means of answering this call, she was a lead organizer and participant of several "sanctuary caravans" beginning in 2018 that brought religious leaders to Tijuana, Mexico to minister to Central American migrants seeking refuge in the U.S.
+Kaji Douša, a Christian pastor and co-chair of the New Sanctuary Coalition in New York City, filed a case in federal district court in July 2019 arguing that she was being subject to government harassment and surveillance because of her religiously motivated activities on behalf of migrants, in violation of the First Amendment and RFRA.45 As she explains in her legal papers, Pastor Douša has been "called to pray with and protect refugees, asylum seekers, and other migrants."46 As a means of answering this call, she was a lead organizer and participant of several "sanctuary caravans" beginning in 2018 that brought religious leaders to Tijuana, Mexico to minister to Central American migrants seeking refuge in the U.S.47

-Upon reentering the U.S. after a trip to the border in January 2019, Pastor Douša was detained and interrogated by border agents, and her access to expedited border crossing was revoked.
-The interrogation revealed that the government had been surveilling and collecting information about her pastoral work in New York.
-Pastor Douša later learned that a migrant whose marriage had been blessed by another member of the sanctuary caravan was subsequently interrogated by immigration officials about her relationship to Pastor Douša.
-Douša is arguing that this type of surveillance and questioning thwarts her religious exercise, in part by making it impossible for her to provide pastoral guidance,
+Upon reentering the U.S. after a trip to the border in January 2019, Pastor Douša was detained and interrogated by border agents, and her access to expedited border crossing was revoked.48 The interrogation revealed that the government had been surveilling and collecting information about her pastoral work in New York.
+Pastor Douša later learned that a migrant whose marriage had been blessed by another member of the sanctuary caravan was subsequently interrogated by immigration officials about her relationship to Pastor Douša.49

 Pastor Kaji Douša.

-Courtesy of Park Avenue Christian Church
+Courtesy of Park Avenue Christian Church.

 "My faith teaches me to see

-Jesus Christ in those who suffer as he suffered...
+Jesus Christ in those who suffer

+as he suffered...
 I am thus

 called to pray with and protect

 refugees, asylum seekers, and

 other migrants-remembering

 that Jesus, too, was received as

 a refugee in Egypt."